ropensci/mctq/README.md

 [tidyverse](https://www.tidyverse.org/packages/).
 If your data do not conform to the object classes required, don’t worry, just use `convert()` to convert it.
 You can always convert it back if you want.

+Here are some examples of how to convert your data using `convert()`.

 ``` r
 library(mctq)